VladislavYurgel/memory-pages/README.md

-# Privacy Policy for Memory Twist: Flip & Match
+# Privacy Policy for Neuro Twist: Flip & Match

 *Last updated: May 25, 2025*

-This privacy policy describes how **Memory Twist: Flip & Match** ("we", "our", or "the app") handles your information.
+This privacy policy describes how **Neuro Twist: Flip & Match** ("we", "our", or "the app") handles your information.

 ## 1. No Personal Data Collected